-This Buddha statue is HUMONGOUS!
-The Tian Tan Buddha is located on Lantau Island and was completed after 12 years of construction in 1993.
-The bronze Buddha draws pilgrims from all over Asia and there are 268 steps that lead up to the statue.
+This is one of the top Hong Kong tourist attractions, and the bronze Buddha also draws pilgrims from all over Asia to pay their respects and pray at the associated Buddhist temple and walk up the 268 steps that lead to the statue.
 Across from the Tian Tan Buddha is the Po Lin Monastery, home to many devout monks!

 How to get there: Take the yellow MTR (subway) line from Hong Kong station in Central to Tung Chung Station.
 From Tung Chung station you can go on the Ngong Ping Cable Car or bus 23.
-It’s also possible to take a cab from Tung Chung station but it’s pretty expensive- US$30 or so.
-Tell the driver you want to go to “Dai Fut”.
+Get 15-30% off your one-way or round trip Ngong Ping Cable Car tickets and skip-the-queue by booking here!

 7. Eat a lot of dim sum

 Hong Kong is home to Tim Ho Wan, the world’s cheapest Michelin-starred restaurant, as well as tons of other dim sum restaurants.
 I have yet to meet anyone who doesn’t adore dim sum.
 True story.
 Want more restaurant recommendations for Hong Kong?
-Click here and here for 10 awesome food spots!
+Click here for 20+ awesome food spots to check out!